markfinger/python-react/README.md

 [cluster module](https://nodejs.org/api/cluster.html) provides an easy way to fork a process and serve multiple instances from a single network address.

-An alternative to worker farms is to put a reverse proxy in front of the render server.
+An alternative to worker farms is to put a cache in front of the render server.
 Be aware that render server requests are sent as POST requests and most reverse proxies have issues with caching POST requests.

 When the render server wrapper connects to the JS process, it adds a `?hash=...` parameter to the url.
 The hash parameter is a SHA-1 hash of the serialized data that is sent in the request's body and is intended for consumption by caching layers.

+Another alternative is to wire the calls to the render server into your caching system.
+If you override the `renderer` kwarg, you could wrap the call to the server to first check if the data is available locally and fallback to populating the cache with the rendered markup.

 ### Overriding the renderer